 The first year of undergraduate study is devoted to developing writing skills and subjects in mathematics and science that serve as a foundation for upper level professional studies.

 During the second year of study, students learn the principles of engineering mechanics, strength of materials and surveying.

 Junior and senior year course work gives students a working knowledge of structural, environmental, geotechnical and transportation engineering.
 In addition to education in these four basic areas of civil engineering practice, advanced elective courses are available in each area during the senior year.
 Engineering design, concepts and computer aided engineering are integrated throughout the program.

 For admissions information, visit the UML admissions site:

 A combined Bachelor of Science in Engineering and Master of Science in Engineering, B.S./M.S. program is also available for qualified undergraduate students.

-Students may also choose a minor in business administration through the Manning School of Business.
+Students may also choose one of the following minors in business administration through the Manning School of Business.

 The Master's program offers a co-op option.
 Apply your knowledge in new, authentic contexts.